alexwitherspoon/Checklist-N1182H/README.md

 This repo has a copy of the checklist and AFM I have developed and documented for use with the plane.

+**Printing**

+Print out double-sided at 60% scale for small version, or 100% for full size version.

+Laminate the checklist, and place in aircraft.

 **Files**

 `./Checklist `